megabytekim/job_agent/study/project-architecture.md

 ## Project Overview

-This project implements a **multi-agent purchasing system** using the **Agent-to-Agent (A2A) protocol**.
-It consists of a central purchasing concierge that coordinates with multiple remote seller agents (pizza, burger, job agents) to fulfill user requests.
+This repository also includes a standalone `job-agent/` service implementing the **Agent-to-Agent (A2A) protocol**.
+The `job-agent/` component can operate independently of the purchasing concierge and exposes both A2A endpoints and a human-friendly chat UI.

 ## Key Technologies